cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   together.
 The end result will be either 0 if all bits of c are zero, or 1 if at least one bit of c is 1.

+- CTEQ(a, b): Returns a == b.
+  Inputs a and b must be the same length (as bytestrings) and the comparison must be implemented in constant time.

 - Legendre(x, p): x^((p-1)/2).
   The Legendre symbol computes whether the value x is a "quadratic residue" modulo p, and takes values 1, -1, 0, for when x is a residue,